AnandJGITHUB/SysMonitor/README.md

 cd SysMonitor

-Open the solution in Visual Studio or VS Code.
+3. Open the solution in Visual Studio or VS Code.

-3. Restore dependencies:
+4. Restore dependencies:

 dotnet restore

-4. Change the configurations in appsettings.json
+5. Update appsettings.json as needed.

-5. Run the project:
+6. Run the project:

 dotnet run